originalfoo/UX2/protocols/smbus/README.md

 ![SMBus Linear Topology](./smbus.png)

-SMBus is designed for use within a circuit board, rather than remote sensing so wire lengths should be kept short.
+SMBus is designed for use within a circuit board, rather than remote sensing or inter-device comms; wire lengths should be kept short.
 If you need longer range, use [I2C](../i2c/README.md) instead.

 ## See also: